Ultimate Guide on 24 Parts of a Bathtub: Names, Functions & Diagram

 Apron

-The apron of a bathtub refers to the panel that covers the front of the bathtub, concealing the plumbing and creating a finished look for the installation.
+A bathtub’s apron is the panel that covers the front of the tub, hiding the plumbing and giving the installation a polished appearance.

 Non-Slip Surface